KingFeddy/amx-graph-anns/README.md

 **H_AMX** — the last hop where sharing rate exceeds the 5% usefulness threshold.
 The batch controller uses AMX GEMM for hops 0 through H_AMX and falls back to per-query GEMV beyond that depth.
 H_AMX is the size of the AMX opportunity window.
+All H_AMX values in this document are computed at the 5% threshold from clean 1000-query hop logs using analysis/analyze_decay.py --threshold 0.05.

 **Methodology** — we instrumented the distance-computation hot path of DiskANN (`iterate_to_fixed_point` in index.cpp) and Faiss